MAY 2016 UPDATE

 "Ah yes, just like the fresh scent of lemons when I was a youth… As they say, always work hard and never give up!"
-He fluffed out his moustache as if to prove his point.
+He fluffed out his mustache as if to prove his point.

 Mia had no idea what lemons had to do with persistence but she nodded politely for her boss's sake.

 "Perfect, just perfect.
-It's only lunchbreak and I've already humiliated myself by showing the wrong case files to Mr. Grossberg TWICE, AND I've forgotten my purse!"
+It's only lunch break and I've already humiliated myself by showing the wrong case files to Mr. Grossberg TWICE, AND I've forgotten my purse!"

-She clutched her head and massaged her temples in an attempt to make the ache in her head die down, not knowing how much worse her first day as a defense attorney could get.
+She clutched her head and massaged her temples in an attempt to make the ache in her head die down, not knowing how much worse her first day as a defence attorney could get.
 Mia was aware that she was alone, everyone else had left either to purchase their lunch or rest outside in the fresh air.
 So far, she hadn't come across a single work partner that seemed thoroughly interested in doing their job properly.
 Maybe proving herself worthy to her boss wouldn't be so hard after all…

 That's when she first heard his voice.

 "What are you doing up there all alone, Kitten?"

 She positively jumped up from where she was sitting at the cocky remark that had just shot out at her like a stray bullet.
 Mia turned her head sharply to stare at a dark skinned man with wild black hair.
 He was leaning by the doorway as she took in his image; a bright red shirt and striped vest, including two dark bands at the curve of his arms with matching red trousers and a neat black tie positioned near his collarbone.
 She flushed at being caught sitting with probably a dazed look on her own desk.